 The process of developing these plans has prompted insightful, thoughtful discussions among state leaders about how a new system more reliant on technology could evolve to effectively meet the needs of every learner, particularly those most vulnerable.
 We encourage other states to leverage the good thinking to inform their own state-level conversations about system redesign, and how, when, and if to adopt a remote learning model.

-Through support from the Charles and Lynn Schusterman Family Foundation and Walton Family Foundation, Education First supported nine states in developing their K-12 Rethink Grant application over a six-week span between mid-May and July 2020.
+Through support from the Charles and Lynn Schusterman Family Foundation and Walton Family Foundation, Education First supported ten states in developing their K-12 Rethink Grant application over a six-week span between mid-May and July 2020.
 States participated in a workshop with field experts to generate ideas, worked with a dedicated coach to outline and draft their application, and had access to technical reviews and other grant writing support.
 We found it inspiring to be part of teams who were doing nimble and insightful work on a short timeline.
 We feel honored to have been a part of the process for these nine states and we look forward to seeing what states will do next.